Healthdirect Free Australian health advice you can count on.

 What are the symptoms of mental illness?

 Each type of mental illness has a different set of symptoms.
 For example, extreme dieting may be a sign that someone has an eating disorder.
 Hearing voices could be a sign of psychosis.
 An ongoing feeling of hopelessness after childbirth could be a sign of postnatal depression.
-People with anxiety will have excessive worry or fears, and people with depression will have a lasting sadness or low mood.
+People with depression can have a lasting sadness or low mood.
+People with anxiety often have excessive worry or fears.
+Sometimes feelings of anxiety happen without any apparent reason.

 Drastic changes in a person’s thoughts, moods or behaviour can be a sign they have a mental illness.
 Changes can be sudden or come on gradually over a long period.
-A person who usually copes well with life may start to have trouble functioning at work or in normal activities due to a mental illness.
+A person who usually copes well with life may start to have trouble doing their normal activities.
+These changes can cause them, or their loved ones, distress.
+These signs could indicate a mental illness.

 Here are some signs of mental illness to look out for: